 "Refresh" therefore means that all actions are available again.
-If the participant has previously used up actions, for example by actions in previous combat rounds, he resets his available actions to the maximum.
+If the participant has previously used up actions, for example by taking actions in the previous combat round, he resets his available actions to the maximum.

-Actions should not be performed together, but always one after the other, as there are possible reactions.
+Actions should not be performed together, but always one after the other, because of possible reactions.